Skip to content

 Warning

 This method first allocates a NumPy array of shape self.shape and data-type self.dtype, and then fills them with numbers.
-As such it can occupy an enormous amount of memory.
+As such, for a large linear operator, it can occupy an enormous amount of memory and crash your system.
 Don't use it unless you understand the risk!

 Source code in brahmap/base/linop.py